MOOI-Project-UvA/rule-editor/README.md

 technologies, which allows a user to create interpretations of sources of norms in FLINT in a user-friendly and interactive way.
 The tool was built using [Vue.js](https://vuejs.org/) and [Quasar](https://quasar.dev/).

+The develop branch is deployed at https://develop--norm-editor.netlify.app/.
+This environment is used for testing new features and bug fixes before they are merged into the main branch.

 ## Running the Norm editor locally

 To run the editor locally for development purposes.
 You can do the following: